Zechariah, father of John the Baptist: Relics veneration

 The Tomb of Absalom, built in the 1st century CE in the Kidron Valley; an inscription added three centuries later claims that it is Zechariah's tomb.

 San Zaccaria, Venice claims to house the relics of Zechariah, entombed alongside those of Athanasius of Alexandria.
-Armenians believe that the Gandzasar monastery in Nagorno-Karabakh contains his relics; however, his relics were also kept in the Hagia Sophia of Constantinople, where they were brought by the praefectus urbi Ursus on 4 September, 415.
+Armenians believe that the Gandzasar monastery in Nagorno-Karabakh contains his relics; however, his relics were also kept in the Hagia Sophia of Constantinople, where they were brought by the præfectus urbi Ursus on 4 September, 415.

-His relics uncovering is commemorated by Greek Orthodox Church on 11 February, and on 1 December occurs commemoration of his, James and Simeon relics translation in 351, and 25 May is commemoration of their relics discover also in 351.
+His relics' uncovering is commemorated by Greek Orthodox Church on 11 February.
+Commemoration of his, James and Simeon relics' translation in 351 occurs on 1 December, and 25 May is the commemoration of their relics' discovery in 351.

 Tomb venerated in Byzantine period

 In 2003, a 4th-century inscription on the so-called Tomb of Absalom, a 1st-century monument in Jerusalem, was deciphered as, "This is the tomb of Zachariah, the martyr, the holy priest, the father of John."
 This suggests to some scholars that it is the burial place of Zechariah the father of John the Baptist.
 Professor Gideon Foerster at the Hebrew University states that the inscription tallies with a 6th-century Christian text by a pilgrim named Theodosius which states that Zechariah was buried with Simon the Elder and James the brother of Jesus, and believes that both are authentic.
 Zias and Puech suggest the inscription may refer to another 'Zekariah' mentioned by Josephus and the Talmud who was martyred in the time of Vespasian.
 They also suggest the inscription casts doubt on the tomb being Absalom's.
 Although it was referred to as such in the 1st century, Absalom had lived centuries earlier.